310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% bubble Subaru %}
 I dunno… Chi~chan-senpai sounded more energetic than I thought he’d be, so I’m relieved about that.

-But I feel like he got himself involved with something weird again, you know?
+But I feel like he got himself involved with something weird again…?

 I’ll call the police if something bad ends up happening, but I doubt it'll be *that* bad…

 Well, I’ll try to call him again when I can, and check to see what’s going on.

-Anyway, we've been entrusted with the first years, so let’s go and look after them.
+Anyway, we've been entrusted with the first years, so let’s make sure to look after them.

 Fuhaha~!
 We'll show ‘em our senior power!
 {% endbubble %}